Rajan writes to share his knowledge of health, yoga, pranayama, alternative therapies, natural remedies, food recipes, and more.

 Pulao Is Not Biryani

-Though pulao and biryani use the same ingredients (rice and meat or vegetables), they are totally different—not only in taste, flavor, and texture, but also in terms of the cooking process.
-Some of the essential differences between them are:
+Though pulao and biryani use the same ingredients (rice and meat or vegetables), they are totally different—not only in taste, flavor, and texture but also in terms of the cooking process.

 - Pulao uses the absorption method of cooking, while biryani uses the draining method.